American Gods

 Where else do the trickster gods lurk?
 I was tempted to include the kooky-sounding anime Mythical Detective Loki Ragnarok but having not actually watched it I feared doing it injustice.
 Let me know in the comments, and as always, tune in next time to get some religion!

-Oh, My Pop-Culture Pantheon: Gods Alive!
+Oh, My Pop Culture Pantheon: Gods Alive!

 Many stories circle around one particular religion or mythology.
 However, I think it can be equally interesting when a book or show addresses multiple mythologies simultaneously—when a story posits that all the gods and goddesses from various religions exist and interact.
 What are the politics like between these groups?
 The power dynamics?
 Let’s look at a few examples.

-Percy Jackson/The Red Pyramid
+Percy Jackson/The Red Pyramid:

 The original Percy Jackson quintet doesn’t touch on any sort of gods outside the Greek pantheon, and on its face, The Kane Chronicles (of which I’ve only read The Red Pyramid) is entirely about Egyptian mythology.
 However, there was one really interesting moment in The Red Pyramid when the two main kids are hiding out in New York and they look over to Manhattan, seeing thunder and lightning over the Empire State Building (new home of Mt.
 Olympus in the Jackson books).
 When they ask their mentor about it, they are told that Manhattan is Greek territory and Egyptian deities don’t go there.
 This suggests a world where all the pantheons of previous civilizations still exist, are aware of each other, have at some point agreed upon divisions of American territory between themselves, and respect each other’s power.
 This one throwaway line made me wonder what other pantheons Riordan will eventually delve into—Norse?
 Aztec?
 Hindu?
 I’m excited to see.